SFrame is a new format for stack walking, suitable for

 It's important to note that SFrame's function concept represents code ranges rather than logical program functions.
 This distinction becomes particularly relevant with compiler optimizations like hot-cold splitting, where a single logical function may span multiple non-contiguous code ranges, each requiring its own FDE.

-The padding field sfde_func_padding2
+The padding field sfde_func_padding2 represents

 unnecessary overhead in modern architectures where unaligned memory